Caproni Ca.73: Design and development

-The Ca.73 was an inverted sesquiplane with a biplane tail and two engines mounted in a push-pull configuration within a common nacelle mounted on struts in the interplane gap above the fuselage.
-The two pilots sat in an open cockpit, while ten passengers could be accommodated within the fuselage.
+The Caproni Ca.73 was an inverted sesquiplane with a biplane tail, a rigid central section, and powered by a pair of engines mounted in a push-pull configuration within a common nacelle that was mounted on struts in the interplane gap above the fuselage.
+The fuselage was positioned wholly below the lower wing, an arrangement that was considered to be less prone to accidents during landings as well as being fairly buoyant in the event of a forced landing upon water.
+Considerable reinforcement of the base of the fuselage was present so that the aircraft could better cope with such landings.